Community Detection in Weighted Multilayer Networks with Ambient Noise: Introduction

-In most existing research on networks where nodes represent individuals, edges are known quantities between them.
-This assumption cannot be applied to psychiatric network models to identify communities of individuals with the same diagnosis as psychiatric disorders manifest with significant heterogeneity.
-Connections between individuals can be estimated from biological and/or psychosocial data, which can then be used for early identification \cite{kahn_schizophrenia_2015,clark_dx95,kendell_diagnoses2003}.
-With an increase in availability of multimodal data across populations of clinical subjects, multilayer community detection is a natural tool for the classification of psychiatric illnesses with multifaceted characteristics.
+\ch{In most existing research on networks, nodes represent individuals and edges are known quantities between nodes}.
+This assumption cannot directly be applied to psychiatric network models to identify communities of individuals with specific conditions, \ch{as such relational data are not measurable}.
+They can, however, can be estimated from biological and/or psychosocial data, which can then be used for early identification \cite{kahn_schizophrenia_2015,clark_dx95,kendell_diagnoses2003}. \toch{The flagship criterion that defines the diagnosis of disorders such as schizophrenia is the presence of positive symptoms (DSM-V \cite{APA2013}).
+This type of categorization is clinically useful but leads to an excess of diagnostic comorbidities and heterogeneities in the clinical presentation of illnesses \cite{clark_dx95,kendell_diagnoses2003,nosology}.
+More importantly, it is a post-hoc diagnosis: subjects typically are no longer treatable after being diagnosed.} With an increase in availability of multimodal data across populations of clinical subjects, community detection is a natural tool for the classification of psychiatric illnesses with multifaceted latent characteristics that could not be directly observed. \ch{Moreover, it can pave way for future methods to contribute towards the important objective of early identification.}

+\toch{We use the ``co-occurrences" in \textit{psychopathology} symptoms to detect groups of participants with early signs of psychosis.} \ch{Existing research document ``co-occurring and reciprocal relationships between" anxiety, mood, and behavior disorders among cohorts that form a distinct \textit{prodromal} stage that precedes psychosis \cite{Cupo2021,Krabbendam2005DevelopmentOD}.
+We model the \textit{co-occurrence} among common prodromal symptoms as the correlations between networks constructed from anxiety, behavior, and mood disorders.
+These networks are highly correlated in the prodromal stage, but become independent once the threshold of psychosis is crossed.
+After the initial episodes of psychosis, the diseases progresses qualitatively out of the \textit{prodrome} and into a psychotic illness. \cite{Tandon2012AttenuatedPA}.
+The \textit{independent} group should manifest high levels of psychosis and represent the group that have transitioned from psychosis prodromal symptoms to active psychotic symptoms \cite{Tandon2012AttenuatedPA}, while the \textit{correlated} groups of subjects remain in the prodrome. }